 Posts reveal magnolias on the streets of London, children on bikes in the streets of Cartagena, a glistening Lisbon street car, a view from atop a Swiss glacier, and a couple dancing on the streets of Prague with the caption, “Dance like there’s no one watching.”
 There are likely more than a few gold nuggets among these millions of photos.
 Tiny Atlas’ community is gaining momentum and visibility with a new content series featuring travel adventures as well as some yet to be disclosed ventures.
 Right now, they’re growing organically and increasing their community size, as well as that of their wider audience’s reach.
 They’re not in bed with any large corporation, so now would be the time for a savvy PR pro to snatch them up for an embedded influencer relationship that would elevate both their brands.

 For PR pros knowing what is coming up in their industry, whether that is who the biggest influencers are, what products or services millennials will be using next, or which social platforms boomers are gravitating towards, all this information is intel that can help comms professionals do their work better.
 Using these tips to go where niche communities are and looking at how creatives engage, as well as with who is the first step into the world of forecasting.
-To find out how you can predict trends like a professional forecaster, sign up for our webinar, Secrets of a Trend Spotter Revealed.
+To find out how you can predict trends like a professional forecaster, download our on-demand webinar, Secrets of a Trend Spotter Revealed.